 That’s a mix of good and bad advice

 I don’t know how everyone overcomes pains in life, and I’m still learning.
-I can only look at others and learn from them.
+I can only experience life, look at others, and try to come up with something sensible.

-Yet, what I wish for you right now is that you hold on to life with courage and have some patience.
-Sooner or later, you’d be so better that you won’t feel a bit of pain which may be hurting you right now.
+Yet, what I wish for you right now is that you patiently hold on to life with courage.
+Sooner or later, you won’t feel a bit of pain which may be hurting you right now.